haandol/aws-lambda-otel-example/README.md

 # AWS Lambda Opentelemetry Example

-This repository is an example of collecting telemetry from AWS Lambda and exporting to LightStep
+This repository is an example of collecting telemetry from AWS Lambda and exporting to AWS X-Ray.

 # Prerequisites

 - awscli
-- Python 3.8
+- Python 3.11+
-- Nodejs 12
+- Nodejs 16+
 - AWS Account and Locally configured AWS credential

 # Installation